ttu-ttu/ebook-reader/README.md

 ## Security Considerations

-If you add a storage source for an external hoster your data will be encrypted and stored locally.
-Therefore you have to set a password for it which you will have to (re)enter whenever you want to delete/edit the storage source or ッツ Ebook Reader needs to access it.
-The password should follow common best practices in terms of complexity and length but there are no rules enforced on it on the site.
-This password will not be saved and therefore can't be restored - if you forget it you will not be able to interact with this storage source anymore.
+ッツ Ebook Reader has no backend component to store/retrieve your storage source data like refresh tokens in a secure way at runtime.
+Access to data like the refresh tokens allows to access external hosted Data on your behalf without you potentially even noticing it.
+You are therefore asked to provide a password for storage sources of external hoster which is used to secure and encrypt the data locally.
+As this password is only known to you and will not be stored you will have to (re)enter it whenever you want to delete/edit the storage source or ッツ Ebook Reader needs to access data from the storage source.
+For the same reason the password can't be restored - if you forget it you will not be able to interact with this storage source anymore.
+The password should follow common best practices in terms of complexity and length though there are currently no rules enforced on the site for it.

+### Password Manager

+Available if your browser supports the [PasswordCredentials Api](https://caniuse.com/mdn-api_passwordcredential) (or by using it manually).
+In order to use the "Store in Manager" setting you need to have password save settings in your browser enabled (at the time of creation/update of a storage source - it can be disabled afterwards).
+New passwords will trigger a native save dialog, in case there is already a password under the same name stored it will be updated automatically.
+Depending on your "Autofill" browser settings you will be presented with a browser dialog to select a pair of credentials or a notification about the usage of credentials is displayed whenever ッツ Ebook Reader needs to access the storage source data.
+You can always check the stored passwords in the browser password manager site.

+**Note**: The API does not expose methods to delete credentials.
+In case you update the name of a storage source or delete it you need to manually remove the stored credentials in your password manager.

+Using the "Store in Manager" setting may lead to following risks:

+- Password Storage is only as safe as the browser implementation
+- Third Party Code / Applications may trigger a password request at any time and can get access to the password in order to decrypt the storage source data if you confirm it

+### Disable Password/Encryption

+Enabling this option will store the storage source data in plain text to the local browser database.
+This may lead to following risks:

+- Data can be simply read and copied via browser console
+- Data is extractable by Third Party Code / Application without you noticing

+### Recommendations

+The most secure configuration is to not use the password manager and to keep the data encryption enabled.
+In case you use one of the mentioned settings you may want to consider following options to increase the level of security of your data:

+- Do not use "Autofill" in combination with a password manager
+- Only allow access to the password vault when doing storage related actions (export,import etc.) and/or when the indicator for data sync is shown.
+Unexpected requests should be canceled
+- Keep external applications in testing and don't put them public/in production
+- Restrict the group of users allowed to use the application to you and trusted persons via respective application settings
+- Consider a separate Account which has not stored any private Data

 # Storage Limits